-- Policies (which act as levers and incentives for researchers to practice open science)
+- Policies (which act as levers and incentives for researchers to practise open science)

-- Infrastructure (to support the implementation open science and sovereignty of national research outputs)
+- Infrastructure (to support the implementation of open science and sovereignty of national research outputs)

 - Capacity (people to help provide guidance, run the infrastructure, etc.).

-In 2021, LIBSENSE will work with several African countries that are committed to advance open science policies, infrastructures and services to develop national Open Science Roadmaps that can then be adapted to other countries.
-The countries LIBSENSE is working with are: Côte d’Ivoire, Ethiopia, Ghana, Lesotho, Mozambique, Nigeria, Somalia, Tanzania and Uganda.
+In 2021, LIBSENSE will work with several African countries that are committed to advancing open science policies, infrastructures and services to develop national Open Science Roadmaps that can then be adapted to other countries.
+The countries LIBSENSE is working with are Côte d’Ivoire, Ethiopia, Ghana, Lesotho, Mozambique, Nigeria, Somalia, Tanzania and Uganda.

 These national strategies, which may differ in each country due to jurisdictional differences, will include a number of elements such as those outlined below:

 A shared understanding that open science is important and expression of interest to advance the various elements needed amongst the stakeholder communities

 Political will and acknowledgement of the value of open science at the level of the national government or other national groups, e.g. Conferences of Rectors, Vice-Chancellors and Presidents of Universities.